Foto: Visit Valdres

 Bike rental

 When you rent a bike from us, you can pick it up at your first accommodation and leave it at the last one.
-The price includes a helmet, lock, and a rep kit.
+The price includes a helmet, a lock, a rep kit and the transfer of the bike back to Lemonsjøen.
 All pedals are flat.

 Extra costs for luggage tray and bag.